-Fusion protein tag to improve solubility and purification of proteins
+Fusion tag for increasing protein solubility and facilitate purification

-Expressed at very high level in Escherichia coli (yields in excess of 30 mg/L of culture), TagR- and 2XTagR-fused proteins can be purified very efficiently in a single elution step.
+In Escherichia coli, yields of TagR- and 2XTagR-fused proteins can exceed 30 mg/L and these proteins can be purified very efficiently in a single elution step.
 Alternatively, after a few wash(es), in situ (in-column) protease treatment can enable the release and elution of the highly purified recombinant protein, in the absence or presence of detergent.

 Calvez P, TF Schmidt, L Cantin, K Klinker, and C Salesse (2016).
 Phosphatidylserine allows observation of the calcium-myristoyl switch of recoverin and its preferential binding.
 J Am Chem Soc 138: 13533-13540.